Simple turnip cake [lo bak go] recipe

 How to make this turnip cake recipe

 Even though it may sound like quite a complicated dish, it really isn’t.
 And you can easily buy all the ingredients from good Asian supermarkets.
-What you need is the following:

-• Lo bak or daikon
+• Lo bak or daikon – 800-900g

-• Chinese mushrooms or shitake mushrooms
+• Chinese mushrooms or shiitake mushrooms – 4-5 dried

-• spring onions
+• Spring onions – 3

-• salt and pepper
+• Salt and pepper

-Firstly, whisk together the rice flour, salt, garlic powder, and pepper with the water in a bowl until well combined.
-Then chop the spring onions, Chinese sausage and mushrooms.
-Peel off the lo bak’s skin, cut it into large pieces, and then grate.
+Peel off the lo bak’s skin, cut it into large pieces, and then grate it.
 Or if using a food processor, finely chop the lo bak on a medium setting for 30-40 seconds.
+The pieces should be small and even.

 daikon for turnip cake - Cook Simply